-In the end, you do get what you pay for, and we can say that the price of this purchase ends up with a lot of value for you!
+In the end, you do get what you pay for, and I can say that the price of this purchase ends up with a lot of value for you!

 Frequently Asked Questions

 Still not entirely sure about the Hs8?
-We can answer everything for you here:
+I can answer everything for you here: